 SAMÂ-SAMÂWÂT - السماوات

 Literally: Sky.
 Canopy.
 Heaven.
 Ceiling.
 The roof of everything.
-Covering like clouds or a sort of it.
+Covering like the clouds or a sort of it.
 Bounty.
 Munificence.

 Samâwât is the plural of samâ.